-We are part of Health Education England Thames Valley and aim to recruit and train doctors and those from a professional background other than medicine, to enable them to acquire the knowledge, skills and experience required to be effective Public Health specialists.
+We are part of NHS England SE and aim to recruit and train doctors and those from a professional background other than medicine, to enable them to acquire the knowledge, skills and experience required to be effective Public Health specialists.

 We aim to accommodate the evolving role of the specialty to allow a choice of career path and to cover the academic, health protection and service components of Public Health practice.
 Please refer to our FAQs page.